-To determine the fire resistance of a structure, the test methods in standards ISO 834, ISO 3008, ISO 3009 and NT Fire 021 should be used.
+To determine the fire resistance, the test methods in standards ISO 834, ISO 3008, ISO 3009 and NS-EN 13381 Parts 4 and 8 should be used.
+For pool fires, the hydrocarbon curve described in the standard NS-EN 1363-2, should be used.
 To determine the ability of passive fire protection materials to withstand jet fires, the ISO 22899-1 standard Part 1 General requirements should be used.
+If structures, pipes and equipment can be exposed to fire loads beyond what is covered in the mentioned standards, the ability to withstand this should be documented.

-In order to fulfil the requirements for loadbearing properties, integrity and insulation properties as mentioned in the first subsection, the NORSOK S-001 standard Chapter 20 should be used, with the following addition: for gas and liquid-filled vessels and pipe sections, the passive fire protection should be sufficient to prevent rupture before depressurisation is carried out.
+In order to fulfil the requirements for loadbearing properties, integrity and insulation properties as mentioned in the first subsection, the NORSOK S-001 standard Chapter 20 should be used, with the following addition: for gas and liquid-filled vessels and pipe sections, the passive fire protection should be sufficient to prevent an unacceptable rupture.
+Chapter 5.6.3.4 of NORSOK S-001 should be used in defining an unacceptable rupture.

-For mobile facilities that are not production facilities and that are registered in a national ship register, DNVGL-OS-A101 (2) Paragraph 2 and OS-D301 may be used as an alternative within the areas covered by the standards.
+For mobile facilities that are not production facilities and that are registered in a national ship register, DNV-OS-A101 (2) Paragraph 2 and DNV-OS-D301 may be used as an alternative within the areas covered by the standards.